 I styled my plaid sheath with my fuchsia sweater and tights to embrace that spring is in the air.
 I like these tights in spring as they are a mix of sheer and opaque.

 You will never stress out again about what to wear when with the style recipes in How to Dress for Success in Midlife.
 Buy the book.

-In the mornings and evenings you still pretty cold.
+In the mornings and evenings, you still feel pretty cold.
 So I needed a thick coat.
 But I guess I can switch to my transition coats soon.
 Are you also always looking forward to get your spring coat out of storage?

 Are you registered for my Newsletter to let you know about new posts and special style subjects?
 I’d highly appreciate it if you take the time to sign up and ask your friends to sign up too!!